How to Speed Up Your Video Editing Workflow with Audio Analysis

 Getting Started

 CutCue plans start at €29 per month for 200 credits (1 credit = 1 minute of audio).
-The Creator plan at €79 per month includes 700 credits and is suited to editors working on regular weekly content for one or more creators.
+The Creator plan at €79 per month includes 700 credits, chat peak analytics, stream event detection, and custom highlighters — suited to editors working on regular weekly content for one or more creators.
+The Studio plan at €189/month adds alert sound fingerprinting and priority processing for high-volume workflows.